orchid-hybrid/PesterchumOnline/README.md

 Pesterchum Online
 ================
-This is the repository for Pesterchum Online, an online client for the Pesterchum IRC network.
+This is the repository for Pesterchum Online, a browser-based client for the Pesterchum IRC network.
 It runs off NodeJS, using the NodeIRC library.
 Express and EJS are used for serving pages.

 ##Getting started
 PCO uses NodeJS - if you haven't installed that yet, [do so](http://nodejs.org/download/).